WDI-SEA/notes/05-express/express-auth/theory/03passwords.md

 ##Password Protection

 For password protection we'll use bcrypt.
 Bcrypt creates highly secure salted passswords.
 Learn more about bcrypt: [bcrypt wiki](http://en.wikipedia.org/wiki/Bcrypt).
 Note that bcrypt hashes passwords in an extremely secure way.
-It differs from other hashing methods like MD5 by putting a roadblock in the way between the hash and the infiltrator. **Time.** Let's see how this works.
+It differs from other hashing methods like MD5 by putting a roadblock in the way between the hash and a hacker (and that roadblock is time).
+Let's see how this works.

 To use bcrypt in node we need to install / use the bcrypt npm module.